isomerpages/moe-poiching/_cca/Performing Arts/Chinese Calligraphy.md

 ![](/images/youtee_group.jpg)

-Also Yang Zhi(6C) participated in **East Zone(Zhog Zheng)2016 Art Fest** and his writing”无暇” being selected to be displayed at Centrlal Library, Level B1, from 2nd to 9th April 2016, 10am to 9pm.
+Also Yang Zhi(6C) participated in&nbsp;**East Zone(Zhog Zheng)2016 Art Fest**&nbsp;and his writing”无暇”&nbsp;being selected to be displayed at Centrlal Library, Level B1, from 2nd to 9th April 2016,&nbsp;10am to 9pm.

 ### Accolades for 2015